Measure T

 - Improving student access to modern technology

-- Renovating outdated classrooms, restrooms and school facilities
+- Renovating outdated classrooms, restrooms, and school facilities